 No, a higher wattage power supply will not increase the brightness of the LED tape light.

-Provided you are using a 12-volt or 24-volt DC power supply (depending on the voltage of your tape light), a higher wattage power supply will not harm the LED tape lighting.
+Provided the power supply output voltage matches the lighting’s rated voltage, a higher wattage power supply will not harm the LED tape lighting.

 No, multiple types of LED lighting can be wired to the same power provided the lighting is all rated the same voltage and does not exceed the rated wattage of the power supply.

 Yes; a dimmer switch (i.e. Lutron or Leviton) can be used with low voltage lights, but an AC dimmable power supply must be utilized.
 A special dimmer switch is not required for LED lights; most modern dimmers are compatible with Armacost Lighting AC Dimmable Power Supplies, learn more.
 Dimmable products will operate under the full dimming range adjustment 0% – 100%.
 Do not use an AC dimmer with standard electronic power supplies; they are not compatible.
 If you are unsure what type you have, go here.
 To learn more about dimming white LED lighting and what may be your best installation option based on your application and power supply, please visit LED Dimming Basics.

 No, use only one dimmer or one color controller per power supply in your LED lighting application.
 If you connect more than one of these components to a single power supply, you will experience poor performance issues (irregular dimming, inconsistent/uneven illumination) with your lighting.